 5. Any unique or particular characteristics of the children, and the ability of the grandparents and parents to accommodate for any requirements eventuating due to such factors

-Common Reasons Parents Rights Against Grandparents Will Suffer
+Common Reasons Parents Rights Against Grandparents Will be Affected

 Importance of Seeking Legal Advice